DreadIron23/TheConfidentSpringProfessional/README.md

 That being said: Writing HTML with Spring MVC is a huge topic and not everything can be covered throughout this course.

 If you want to get the information on all MVC concepts (including how to customize and internationalize your error messages), have a look at the [official documentation](https://docs.spring.io/spring/docs/current/spring-framework-reference/web.html#mvc).

+## 05 - Spring Database Access

+### Outro

+First, you learned how to add an embedded H2 Database to your project and how to create a DataSource for it.

+You then set up a JdbcTemplate to refactor your InvoiceService to execute SQL statements against a real database, instead of saving invoices into an in-memory list.

+Finally, you had a quick look at how to set up Spring’s @Transactional annotation.